Semidefinite representation for convex hulls of real algebraic curves: Abstract

 \section{Abstract}

-We prove that the closed convex hull of any one-dimensional \sa\ subset of $\R^n$ has a semidefinite representation, meaning that it can be written as a linear projection of the solution set of some linear matrix inequality.
+We show that the closed convex hull of any one-dimensional \sa\ subset of $\R^n$ has a semidefinite representation, meaning that it can be written as a linear projection of the solution set of some linear matrix inequality.
 This is proved by an application of the moment relaxation method.
 Given a nonsingular affine real algebraic curve $C$ and a compact \sa\ subset $K$ of its $\R$-points, the preordering $\scrP(K)$ of all regular functions on $C$ that are nonnegative on $K$ is known to be finitely generated.
-We prove that $\scrP(K)$ is stable, which means that uniform degree bounds exist for representing elements of $\scrP(K)$.
+We prove that $\scrP(K)$ is stable, meaning that uniform degree bounds exist for weighted sum of squares representations of elements of $\scrP(K)$.
 We also extend this last result to the case where $K$ is only virtually compact.
 The main technical tool for the proof of stability is the archimedean local-global principle.
-As a consequence from our results we establish the Helton-Nie conjecture in dimension two: Every convex \sa\ subset of $\R^2$ has a semidefinite representation.
+As a consequence of our results we prove that every convex \sa\ subset of $\R^2$ has a semidefinite representation.